EmberNoGlow/SDF-Model-Editor-Demo/README.md

 ---

 ### Bugs found:
-1. Cone and Plane don't work.
+1. Cone and Plane have duplicate parameters.
 2. When changing the rendering scale, the screen shifts.
 3. And more, more small bugs...